neilshastry/aws-stock-price-prediction/README.md

 #### [Prediction Results]

 ## AWS Stack
-There are many advantages to build a cloud native ML engine for predictions:
+There are many advantages to building a cloud native ML engine for predictions:

-i) First, we do not have to worry about processing or consuming data from our local drive ii) Second, we can integrate a data pipeline to build and load data in a more agile manner iii) Third, it is easy to integrate and set up a notification engine in case we want to automate prediction results and output delivery to users
+i) First, we do not have to worry about consuming processing power from our local network

+ii) Second, we can integrate a data pipeline to build and load data in a more agile manner to handle multiple production scenarios

+iii) Third, it is easy to integrate and set up a notification engine in case we want to automate predictions and output delivery to users

 AWS is an excellent and leading cloud platform that allows users to build such end-to-end data architectures.
 The use case described below is an ideal scenario to leverage in production for a live project.

 [**The Ideal Production Data Architecture**](https://aws.amazon.com/blogs/machine-learning/building-machine-learning-workflows-with-aws-data-exchange-and-amazon-sagemaker/)
-The blog post to this image contains excellent details regarding this architecture.
-Additionally, I would add the following to make it truly dynamic and user friendly:
+The blog post contains excellent details regarding an illustrative ML architecture.
+Additionally, my personal additions to the ideal architecture to make it truly dynamic and user friendly are:

 i) Introduce a lambda function to dynamically update the latest data to S3 from AWS Data Exchange each day